The Pan-STARRS1 Surveys: The Pan-STARRS System

 Typically there are 4 to 10 stars chosen, which means these cells are then masked in the science exposures.
 These additional masked cells are included in the ``dynamic" mask developed for each exposure that includes the masking due to the artifacts of that particular exposure and is added to the "static" mask as seen in Figure 3.

 The shutter, built by the team at Bonn University, is a dual blade design.
 The shutter aperture is approximately 40 cm across, and in closed position one blade covers the aperture and one is stored to the side.
 When the shutter is opened, one side of the focal plane is exposed first.
 At the conclusion of the exposure, the second blade traverses the aperture in the same direction, hence the total exposure time seen by each pixel is the same to the precision of the movement, or 10 milliseconds.
 For the subsequent exposure the motion is in the opposite direction.
 Short exposures are possible, where the blades follow each other trailing closely.

-This does mean that the center time of the exposure is different by up to 0.5 seconds depending on placement in the focal plane.
-The metadata exists to give every object a time of exposure depending on its position in the focal plane.
-In principle a correction to the exact time of the center of the exposure can be calculated for every detection, such a correction is not currently made, and thus the UT of the exposure can be in error for any object by up to 0.5 seconds.
+This means that the center time of the exposure is different by up to 0.5 seconds depending on placement in the focal plane, and thus the quoted UT of any given detection can be in error by up to 0.5 seconds depending on its position relative to the shutter blade motion for that exposure.
+The metadata exists to calculate the precise time of each detection but this correction has not been made for DR2.
 Even for moving asteroids this is not a serious limitation.